 Continue South on Rt.
 113/N Fryeburg Rd.
 You will be looking for S Chatham Road, and it will be on the Right.
 You will see a little White Fire Station on the opposite corner.
 This road is very ruff, watch for potholes.
 Don’t worry, it is only ruff for a about 1mile, once you cross over back into NH the road is nice and smooth.

 Riders Note: Don’t go like a Bat Out Of Hell when the road smooths out, you have a hard Left turn coming up.

 Okay back to our ride.
-As I mentioned that hard Left on S Chatham Rd. puts you back into NH and the road changes to Green Hill Rd.
-You will be on this road for about 8miles, and you will be looking for Hurricane Mountain Rd. on your Right.
-As we talked about be safe and heads up on this road – Have a blast I will see you on the other side.
+As I mentioned, that hard left on S Chatham Road puts you back into NH, and the road changes to Green Hill Rd.
+You will be on this road for about 8miles, and you will be looking for Hurricane Mountain Rd. on your right.
+As I said, be safe and heads up on this road!
+Have a blast, I will see you on the other side.

 Question for you all.

 Have you ridden Hurrican Mountain Road by motorcycle or car?